ekliao/EricLiaoDigitalGarden/src/site/notes/__x_not-my-writing/_hypothesis/sanjosespotlight.com/Sunnyvale taps AI to translate public meetings - San José Spotlight.md

 {"dg-publish":true,"permalink":"/x-not-my-writing/hypothesis/sanjosespotlight-com/sunnyvale-taps-ai-to-translate-public-meetings-san-jose-spotlight/","noteIcon":"2"}
 ---

 It's here.
 AI interpretation replaces humans at $112.50 per hour in city meetings, almost 4 times cheaper.
 AI mistakes are no longer a valid argument as long as their benefits are perceived to outweigh the risks.
-Besides, who can be sure that human interpreters don't make mistakes, perhaps even more so by omissions?
+Besides, who can be sure that human interpreters don't make as many mistakes, perhaps even more so by omissions?
 # Anno--Sunnyvale taps AI to translate public meetings - San José Spotlight

 ## Metadata